KK-MS/sample_repo/test/README.md

-# TEST
+# Testing and verification

-One of the importanst step during the development and also the product release is the testing.
+One of the important step during the development and also the product release is the testing.

 ## data

 Data consist of:
 * Input data: <uid>_input_data
 * Expected output data. <uid>_expected_data
 * Application is executed and the output is saved as <uid>_output_data.
-Note: <uid>_output_data is not commited to the repo.
+* Note: <uid>_output_data is not committed to the repo.
+* Test is passed, if the "Output data" and "Expected Output data" are matched.
+* Test is failed, if the "Output data" and "Expected Output data" are not matched.

-## unit
+## Unit testing

 Unit test code/scripts

+* Test script specific to the functionality evaluation.
 * Unit test focus on the test cases as required by the algorithm.
 * Unit test covers different set of scenarios and use-cases of the algorithm.
-* Uses Data folder "Input data", generate "Output data" and compares with "Expected data".
-* Unit test is passed, if the "Output data" and "Expected Output data" matches else the test is failed.

-## integration
+## Integration testing

 Integration test code/scripts

-* The Integration testing script/code test the overall application.
+* The Integration testing script/code to test overall application and its tool-chain.
-* The script/code executes the unit-test and
+* The script/code executes the unit-test also
-* Test scritp/code to test communication between the different modules.
+* Test communication between the different modules.
-* Uses Data folder "Input data", generate "Output data" and compares with "Expected data".
-* Integration test is passed, if the "Output data" and "Expected Output data" matches else the test is failed.